lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-multi-data-centre/setup-master-data-centre.md

 For more information related to Tyk Helm charts, check [Tyk Helm Chart]({{< ref "/content/tyk-on-prem/installation/kubernetes/helm-chart.md" >}})
 Check [Tyk Control plane]({{< ref "/content/tyk-multi-data-centre/" >}}) for more configuration details.

-This setting enables multi-cluster, multi Data-Centre API management from a single dashboard.
-For more information, you can go to [Tyk Helm Chart]({{< ref "/content/tyk-on-prem/installation/kubernetes/helm-chart.md" >}})

 ## Configuration